logosfabula/crack-visualizer/README.md

 - **Pianterreno (P0)**: Inverted interpretation
 - **Piano 1 (P1)**: Standard interpretation
 - **Piano 2 (P2)**: Inverted interpretation

+The flags for standard/inverted interpretations of each floor are harcoded in the main component at current version (v0.9)
+TODO: move this info into the data tier

 ## Technology Stack